A sprinting workout is not flashy, but it is extremely potent.

 Hill sprints are more strenuous than flat sprints, but they are actually the safest version of sprinting that you can perform.

-The hill acts as an automatic governor switch as the incline will not allow you to hit full speed and dramatically lower the chances that you pull that precious hamstring.
+The hill acts as an automatic governor switch as the incline will not allow you to hit full speed.
+Having a limiter on your speed dramatically lower the chances that you pull that precious hamstring.

-This is a key for beginners who want to try to emulate Usain Bolt.
+This is a major key for beginners who want to try to emulate Usain Bolt.

 If you are training primarily for speed you will take a full rest to allow for higher quality sprints.Make sure you perform a sprinter warm-up before you sprint.
 Pulled hamstrings hurt real bad and I'm not coming to see you in the ER.
 Click To Tweet